nalliah24/go-creditcard-transaction-generat/README.md

 func (trans TransactionList) PrepareSummary(cfgs []Config) (SummaryList, error)
 ```

 ### Required:

 #### Console App:
 config.json - This file located in 'data/' directory, contains an array of input parameters for transaction types.
 Number of transactions and Transaction Type are required fields.
 Other fields are optional and if missing in the config file, it will be replaced by the application.
 Transaction date is currently default to current date.

 Golang executable

 #### Web API:
 Run the server from web folder.
-Create a POST to host:5000/api/transactions.
+Create a POST request to host:5000/api/transactions

-Create a json config request, similar to below and attached to body of the post call.
+Create a JSON POST request similar to below and attached to body of the post call.
 Can use Postman or other clients.

+Todo: currently it creates and saves the file. can be extenced to download the file.

 Sample config file
 ```json